 - Take it easy.
 No strenuous activity until you are given clearance by your doctor.

-- The first thing you should do after gastric sleeve surgery is drink lots of water to flush your system.
+- The first thing you should do after gastric sleeve surgery is to drink lots of water to flush your system.
 You can also take medicine for constipation if needed, but avoid taking anything with aspirin or ibuprofen as it may cause bleeding and slow down recovery time.
+Although there are limitations on medications, especially for pain medicines after gastric sleeve surgery; only take your medicines after the doctor’s recommendation.

 - Eat small meals during recovery so that your stomach learns how much food it can hold.